One Day in Montreal: Ways to Enjoy 24 Hours in the City

 Now, this is meant as a loose guide.
 Depending on what time of year you’re in town and whether it’s a weekday or a weekend can affect some of this itinerary.
 Use your judgement and feel free to switch up the stops!
 If you think you won’t be able to fit everything in, don’t stress and save it for your next trip!
 Montréal is a city that’s meant to be enjoyed, not rushed around all in a tither.
-For the best chance of fitting everything in nicely however, I’d suggest trying to be out of your Airbnb, hotel, hostel, etc by 11am, high noon at the latest.
+For the best chance of fitting everything in nicely, I’d suggest trying to be out of your Airbnb, hotel, hostel, etc by 11:00am.

-A great way to start the Montréal experience is to check out La Banquise for lunch and try some of their famous poutine.
+A great way to start your one day in Montreal is to check out La Banquise for lunch and try some of their famous poutine.
 Loud and busy, don’t expect to have a quiet, calm dinner conversation.
 I’ve never seen servers seat so many people in such a short amount of time as I have here at La Banquise!
 Great portions that are reasonably priced ($8-$12), you have an array of combinations to choose from to suit your palette (yes, you too vegans!).
 My suggestion is La Festival, but it might be a bit much for some.
-Also, unless you’re planning on sharing or you eat enough for two people, always go with a regular.
+Also, unless you’re planning on sharing or you eat enough for two people – go with a regular.
 I can pack it in pretty well, but I can always make two meals out of it!

-After stuffing yourself silly with Montréal’s best, take a hike over to Mont Royal and feast your eyes on the beautiful city skyline from Chalet du Mont-Royal.
+After stuffing yourself silly with Montreal’s best, take a hike over to Mont Royal and feast your eyes on the beautiful city skyline from Chalet du Mont-Royal.
 This beautiful lookout area is only accessible by trail, so be prepared for a jaunt, which can turn out to be quite the hike in the winter.
-If the day you go it’s -25°C like it was for us, then make sure you’re bundled.
+If the day you go it’s -25°C like it was for me, make sure you’re bundled.
 If you’re not as prepared as you would like – don’t worry!
-The Chalet is open from 8am to 8pm daily.
+The Chalet is open from 8:00am to 8:00pm daily.

 Now that you’ve seen new Montréal, it’s time to go back in time and check out Vieux Montréal.
 Often overrun by tourists in the summer, these cobblestone roads are a slice of European life in the winter.
 Take your time strolling through the streets with a hot cup of joe and appreciate the beautiful architecture – some buildings have been standing since the 17th century!
 While wandering, be sure to admire the Notre-Dame Cathedral, City Hall, and the Bonsecours Market.